-The HP VISUALIZE B Class and C Class computer is FCC Class B compliant.
-Note that if a video out cable is connected to your Video Out card, then your computer is no longer FCC Class B compliant as stated in the subsequent section "Special Video Configuration Statement."
+The HP workstation c-class is FCC Class B compliant.
+Note that if a video out cable is connected to your Video Out card, then your computer is no longer FCC Class B compliant as stated in the subsequent section "special video configuration statement."

-For FCC B Applications:
+for FCC B applications: